 West Nile Virus Surveillance Program in Montana

-Vector surveillance provides early detection of potential outbreaks leading to accurate application of vector control, targeted public awareness, and better allocation of medical resources [8-12].
-Surveillance requires multiple partners to coordinate activities in a timely manner, execute proper handling and detection methodologies and report results to appropriate agencies.
-From 2009–2014 students in the Montana West Nile Virus Surveillance Program trapped more than a million mosquitoes, and sorted over 1,500 pools of Cx. tarsalis for WNV testing.
-In total, 62 mosquito pools were confirmed positive by both our laboratory and DPHHS.
+Vector surveillance provides early detection of potential outbreaks leading to more accurate vector control, targeted public awareness, and better allocation of medical resources.
+Surveillance requires multiple partners across the state of Montana to coordinate activities in a timely manner, execute proper handling and detection methodologies, and report results to appropriate agencies.
+From 2009–2017 students in the Montana West Nile Virus Surveillance Program trapped more than a million mosquitoes, and sorted over 2,500 pools of Cx. tarsalis (the main vector of WNV in Montana) for WNV testing.

 Specific Aims / Objectives